Data-Driven Denoising of Stationary Accelerometer Signals: Analysis and Results

 Despite greater noise amplitude of the instruments, the kNN model manages to reduce reconstruction errors drastically.
 Table \ref{t:real_error} shows the overall improvement rate of the computed angles, using RMSE performance indicators to compare the kNN contribution with respect to noisy sensor readings.

-Similarly to the reconstruction results (\ref{eq:exp}), the angular errors are also reduced by one order of magnitude, confirming the contribution of learning-based denoising techniques.\\ To conclude the experimental section, accelerometer readings from a commercial-grade smartphone sensor were used as noisy measurements, whereas accurate readings from an aligned high-end sensor were used as a GT reference.
-The denoising capabilities of different models were investigated, followed by examining their contribution to the SCA procedure.
-Similarly to the simulated scenario, our proposed kNN algorithm happened to outperform all other models, managing to reduce the angular errors by one order of magnitude.
+Similarly to the reconstruction results (\ref{eq:exp}), the angular errors are also reduced by one order of magnitude, confirming the contribution of learning-based denoising techniques.
+To conclude the experimental section, accelerometer readings from a commercial-grade smartphone sensor were used as noisy measurements, whereas accurate readings from an aligned high-end sensor were used as a GT reference.
+The denoising capabilities of different models were investigated, followed by examining their contribution to the SCA procedure. \\ Similarly to the simulated scenario, our proposed kNN algorithm happened to outperform all other models, managing to reduce the angular errors by one order of magnitude.
 We explain its superiority by the simplistic non-parametric approach, which relies on semantic similarity between independent variables, here specific force measurements, with respect to $k$ nearest data points.
-It is noteworthy that all visualizations were deliberately focused on short time periods, to emphasize local fluctuations and responses.